 Even if you’ve set up your entire garden to be watered automatically, you should still arrange for someone to stop by and harvest vegetables to keep your plants productive.
 I have never had friends turn down a chance to go shopping in their own personal farmers’ market!

 Fruits left to overripen on the plant will make it think its job is done.
-So bring in all those cucumbers, beans, and zucchini, and gift them to friends and neighbors if you can’t use them all.
+So bring in all those cucumbers, beans, and zucchini, and gift them to friends and neighbors if you can’t store or use them all.

-When it comes to herbs like basil, mint, and parsley, cutting them back encourages bushier growth and delays flower production.
+When it comes to herbs like basil, mint, cilantro, and parsley, cutting them back encourages bushier growth and delays flower production.
 So don’t be afraid to harvest a generous handful of stems before you leave!

 What about the chickens?